 Boxplots displaying ICP-MS values for D8 and D9 along with null segregating siblings (Sib8 and Sib9).
 P-values indicated statistical differences between mutants and wild-type siblings while asterisks (**) indicate significant differences in a joint analysis between dwarf and wild-type.

-To test for an impact of GA signaling on the ionome, and provide single-locus tests, we grew the dominant GA-insensitive mutants D9-1 and D8-mpl and their null segregating siblings (Sib9 and Sib8).
-The dominant D8-mpl and D9-1 alleles have nearly equivalent effects on above-ground plant growth and similar GA-insensitivity phenotypes in the shoots (Winkler and Freeling 1994).
-Both mutants were obtained from the maize genetics co-op and crossed three times to inbred B73 to generate BC2F1 families segregating 1:1 for the dwarf phenotype.
+To test for the impact of GA signaling on the ionome, and provide single-locus tests, we grew the dominant GA-insensitive mutants D9-1 and D8-mpl and their null segregating siblings (Sib9 and Sib8).
+The dominant D8-mpl and D9-1 alleles have nearly equivalent effects on above-ground plant growth and similar GA-insensitivity phenotypes in shoots (Winkler and Freeling 1994).
+Both mutants were obtained from the maize genetics co-op and crossed three times to inbred B73 to generate BC2F1 families, segregating 1:1 for the dwarf phenotype.
 Ears from phenotypically dwarf and phenotypically wild-type siblings were collected and processed for single-seed ionomic profiling using ICP-MS (Fig. 9).
 Both dwarf lines had significantly different elemental compositions from their wild type siblings.
 A joint analysis by t-tests between least-squared means comparing dwarfs and wild-types revealed that Cu, Fe, P, and Sr were higher in the dwarf than wild-type seeds (Designated with two asterisks in Fig. 9).
+In addition to the elements that were different in the joint model, D9-1 was also significantly different from its wild-type siblings for Na content and seed weight (p < 0.05; t test).
 Dominant mutants of d8 are expressed at lower levels than d9 in the root but many fold higher levels in the shoot (qteller.com; (Wang et al. 2009)).
 D8 was also was significantly different from its sibling in Cd and Mo accumulation.
-It is possible that D8-mpl has a shoot-driven effect on Mo accumulation in the seed, but we note that previous work (Asaro et al. 2016) identified a large effect QTL affecting Mo and containing the Mot1 gene a mere 22 Mb away from D8.
-As the allele at Mot1 is unknown in the original D8-mpl genetic background, linkage drag carrying a Mot1 allele cannot be ruled out.
-This dominant-negative allele of D9 did not recapitulate the Cd accumulation effect of the linked GWAS QTL that was the basis for its discovery as a high-confidence candidate gene by Camoco.
-However, the D8-mpl allele did recapitulate the accumulation effect, and our data demonstrate that both D8 and D9 have broad effects on other ionomic phenotypes.
+It is possible that D8-mpl has a shoot-driven effect on Mo accumulation in the seed, but previous work (Asaro et al. 2016) identified a large-effect QTL affecting Mo and containing the Mot1 gene a mere 22 Mb away from D8.
+As the allele at Mot1 is unknown in the original D8-mpl genetic background, we cannot rule out linkage drag carrying a Mot1 allele cannot be ruled out.
+This dominant-negative allele of D9 did not recapitulate the Cd accumulation effect of the linked GWAS QTL that formed the basis for its discovery as a high-confidence candidate gene by Camoco, but the D8-mpl allele did, and our data demonstrate that both D8 and D9 have broad effects on ionomic phenotypes.

 Fig. 10